danshapero/cl-hamt/README.md

 Additionally, one must provide an appropriate 32-bit hash function.
 We default to using `murmurhash`, as implemented in the Common Lisp package `cl-murmurhash`.
 Note that the built-in Common Lisp hash function `sxhash` is not a 32-bit hash; for example, on my 64-bit system with SBCL, it returns a 62-bit hash.

+While most operations on HAMTs have a complexity of log base-32 in the size of the data structure, there is quite a bit of overhead.
+HAMTs are probably less efficient for repeated operations on small-size sets and dictionaries than, say, a list or an association list.